Go-To-Market Strategy

 • Tailored messaging to different customer segments targetted on their specific needs

-• Proactive engagement of brand advocates and loyalists in the launch process to reinforce trust and alignment
+• Proactive engagement of brand advocates and loyalists in the launch process to reinforce trust and alignment and use their goodwill to avoid alieniation within the community

 Goals